PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 			- Knowing of their existence but not their location, he began a search that spanned many decades.
 He finally found a single fragment.
 			- The LoD found out and also began a search.
 			- After learning that his efforts alerted the LoD to the existence of the Shards, he lost hope, and was immensely disappointed in himself.
-			- During a blizzard of a cliffside in the mountains, just as he was going to end his existance, Bjorn's father Kvitrafn found him.
+			- During a blizzard of a cliffside in the mountains, just as he was going to end his existence, Bjorn's father Kvitrafn found him.
+		- After seeing the fragment's effect on Hrothgar, Varyn left the Stormpeak clan and returned to Clan Flameforge to find a young Draven.
-		- He saw the purity within Draven
+		- He saw the purity and potential within Draven
 			- The darkness within the shard never affected him.
-		- Seeing Draven as an ultimate force for good, he gave Draven two things:
+		- Seeing Draven as an ultimate force for good, he gave him two things:
 			- The White Flameblade
 			- The dragonshard fragment
 		- Draven took an Oath to protect the Shard with his life, and to use the light of Siberys to hold back the forces of Khyber